 ‘All nationalities want to visit, and many are staying on to work’, says Chris.
 ‘We even have 28 different nationalities in our company, which is incredible.’

-Chris has won a string of awards for his time in various Maltese restaurants, notably the The Villa Brasserie in Saint Julian’s – historically one of Malta’s most respected establishments.
-While Chris’s company owned and operated The Villa successfully for a number of years, the venue was not his creation.
+Chris has won a string of awards for his time in various Maltese restaurants, notably The Villa Brasserie in Saint Julian’s – historically one of Malta’s most respected establishments.
+While Chris’s company-owned and operated The Villa successfully for a number of years, the venue was not his creation.
 His Maċina Restaurant however clearly represents a career pinnacle for the British-trained chef.

 ‘Other influences, like warming Middle Eastern spices and preserved lemon and grains from northern Africa play a part.
 ‘We also use smoked paprika oil to add a depth of flavour to the sous vide octopus.
 It’s a popular dish; the Maltese just love octopus.’

-Other local specialties on the menu include home-made Ricotta and Walnut Tortelli featuring the smooth and creamy Maltese ricotta called irkotta.
-Traditionally it’s made by cooking fresh sheep or goat’s milk rather than the whey.
+Other local specialities on the menu include homemade Ricotta and Walnut Tortelli featuring the smooth and creamy Maltese ricotta called irkotta.
+Traditionally it’s made by cooking fresh sheep or goat’s milk rather than whey.
 It is a premium food product – much like the clean-tasting fresh goat’s curd that today colours so many dishes within Australia’s artisan-influenced café menus.

 There’s an appearance of formality in the plating of Chris’s food, no doubt born of his London-based Le Cordon Bleu training and his time at the Michelin-starred Galvin Bistrot de Luxe – one of London’s most loved French restaurants.
 But look again and you’ll see a range of creative and modern techniques, more detailed and delicate design, and new-world ingredients.